jamesfzhang/auto-save/README.md

 Usage
 -------
 By default, AutoSave is disabled because it is a fairly invasive plugin.
-To enable it, you must do the first bind the command to turn the plugin on or off.
+To enable it, you must first bind the command to turn the plugin on or off.
 Open "Preferences / Key Bindings - User" and add:

 ```js